The world record for cup stacking is 4.813 seconds.

 Then, throughout the day, do whatever is necessary to eliminate distractions.

 If you need to leave your phone turned off and tucked away in a drawer in another room (like I do) then do it.
 If you need to leave your house to avoid being distracted by your children (so you can spend quality time with them later in the day) go work at a coffee shop or invest in an office.

-If you need to slap on a pair of noise cancelling headphones, lock the door, and turn off your WiFi to avoid interruptions and random web surfing…do it.
+If you need to slap on a pair of noise-canceling headphones, lock the door, and turn off your WiFi to avoid interruptions and random web surfing… Do it.

 Do whatever you need to do to stay focused and execute on your Perfect Day Plan.

 At the end of your work day, take 15 minutes to review what went well, what didn’t, and what your plan is to execute on the following day’s plan and improve your processes.

 Then, at the end of the day use my 10-3-2-1-0 formula to guarantee an amazing night of sleep and a flawless morning routine.